shifa-afreen/Log4j2-logs-Observability/README.md

 3.  pom.xml — Required Dependencies

-You must include all the required dependencies in your `pom.xml` for logging and reporting:
+You must include all the required dependencies in your `pom.xml` for logging and reporting.

 4. Running the API Test : mvn clean test -Dtest=ApiTest